-With each blink of the eyelids, tears are spread across the front surface of the eye, known as the cornea.
+With each blink of the eyelids, tears spread across the front surface of the eye, known as the cornea.
 Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye, and keep the surface of the eyes smooth and clear.
-Excess tears in the eyes flow into small drainage ducts, in the inner corners of the eyelids, which drain in the back of the nose.
+Excess tears in the eyes flow into small drainage ducts in the inner corners of the eyelids, which drain into the back of the nose.
 Dry eyes can occur when tear production and drainage is not in balance.

-- Inadequate amount of tears—Tears are produced by several glands in and around the eyelids.
-Tear production tends to diminish with age, with various medical conditions, or as a side effect of certain medicines.
-Environmental conditions such as wind and dry climates can also affect tear volume by increasing tear evaporation.
+- Inadequate amount of tears.
+Tears are produced by several glands in and around the eyelids.
+Tear production tends to diminish with age, with various medical conditions or as a side effect of certain medicines.
+Environmental conditions, such as wind and dry climates, can also decrease tear volume due to increased tear evaporation.
 When the normal amount of tear production decreases or tears evaporate too quickly from the eyes, symptoms of dry eye can develop.

-- Poor quality of tears—Tears are made up of three layers: oil, water, and mucus.
-Each component serves a function in protecting and nourishing the front surface of the eye.
-A smooth oil layer helps to prevent evaporation of the water layer, while the mucin layer functions in spreading the tears evenly over the surface of the eye.
+- Poor quality of tears.
+Tears are made up of three layers: oil, water and mucus.
+Each component protects and nourishes the front surface of the eye.
+A smooth oil layer helps prevent evaporation of the water layer, while the mucin layer spreads the tears evenly over the surface of the eye.
 If the tears evaporate too quickly or do not spread evenly over the cornea due to deficiencies with any of the three tear layers, dry eye symptoms can develop.

-The most common form of dry eyes is due to an inadequate amount of the water layer of tears.
+The most common form of dry eyes occurs when the water layer of tears is inadequate.
 This condition, called keratoconjunctivitis sicca (KCS), is also referred to as dry eye syndrome.

-People with dry eyes may experience symptoms of irritated, gritty, scratchy, or burning eyes, a feeling of something in their eyes, excess watering, and blurred vision.
+People with dry eyes may experience irritated, gritty, scratchy or burning eyes; a feeling of something in their eyes; excess watering; and blurred vision.
 Advanced dry eyes may damage the front surface of the eye and impair vision.

 Treatments for dry eyes aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.